drdeana/Resequencing-3.0/README.md

 ###Running with SMRT Link

-To run Isoseq using SMRT Link, follow the usual steps for analysing data on SMRT Link.
+To run Iso-Seq™ Analysis using SMRT Link, follow the usual steps for analysing data on SMRT Link.
 TODO: Link to document explaining SMRT Link.

 ###Running on the Command Line